cemalec/Data-Science-Porfolio/MiniProjects/README.md

 ### Mini-projects are small notebooks exploring specific topics.
+- API - A notebook making use of the quandl API to analyze financial data
+- EDA - A look at exploratory data analysis with three different data sets:
-- API
+  - Hospital Readmissions
-- EDA
+  - Human Body Temperature
-- Clustering
+  - Workplace discrimination
+- Clustering - Using KNN and other clustering algorithms to analyze wine data
-- JSON data wrangling
+- JSON data wrangling - Looking at country GDP data stored in the JSON format
-- Linear regression
+- Linear regression - Exploring
-- Logistic regression
+- Logistic regression - Exploring
-- Naive Bayes
+- Naive Bayes - Classifying movie reviews as favorable or unfavorable with NLP tools
-- SQL
+- SQL - SQL queries to access a data table for a country club.
-- Challenges
+- Challenges - Realistic take-home challenges analyzing:
+  - Forcasting demand and A/B testing for a Rideshare company
+  - Customer segmentation for an short-term rental company